dubrie/public/travel.md

 ### Scotland
 - __Fingal's Cave__: A sea cave on an uninhabited island in Scotland known for it's natural acoustics.
 - __Loch Maree__: Northern highlands lake with lots of islands and was once believed to cure mental illness from soaking in the water.
+- [__Shetland Cake Fridge__](https://www.atlasobscura.com/places/shetland-cake-fridges-and-honesty-boxes): Honest box that sells cakes and has a tearoom now adjacent to it.

 ### Spain
 - __Zegama Aizkorri__: World famous trail race every June in the Basque region of Spain.